7 steps to leader standard work success

 Senior leaders should have a standard process that they use for strategy development and goal setting, as well as financial controls and reporting.
 Such a process should be designed to achieve positive results.
 Therefore, it follows that the better the design of the process, the better the chance of achieving the desired results.
 This focus on process enables the behaviour of solving problems as they become visible so that leaders at all levels become problem-solvers instead of problem-avoiders.

 Seven steps for LSW success

-For standard work to take root in your organization, it requires a profound shift in the organizational mindset.
-As a leader, you need to catalyze the necessary culture change by modelling the right behaviors.
-Remember, standard work is not about solving all your organization’s problems single-handedly — it’s about coaching your people to detect and solve problems themselves, thereby fostering a culture of continuous improvement.
+For standard work to take root in your organisation, it requires a profound shift in the organisational mindset.
+As a leader, you need to catalyse the necessary culture change by modelling the right behaviours.
+Remember, standard work is not about solving all your organisation’s problems single-handedly — it’s about coaching your people to detect and solve problems themselves, thereby fostering a culture of continuous improvement.

-The following steps will spark the requisite change in your organization, and help shift your focus from firefighting to forward-thinking:
+The following steps will spark the requisite change in your organisation, and help shift your focus from firefighting to forward-thinking:

 1. Make standard work visual